-With COVID-19 restrictions now lifted significantly, many homeowners are thinking about how they can kick-off those home improvements they were never able to get started due to lockdown.
+Many homeowners are thinking about how they can kick-off those home improvements they were never able to get started due to lockdown.
 Tradespeople are now officially allowed in homes so long as they can work safely and it’s really important that you know the one you’re using has taken all the necessary precautions before allowing them in.

 From vetting them before arrival to ensuring they don’t use your loo or crockery to make a brew, the free ‘Safe Guide for Homeowners (produced by the Glass and Glazing Federation – GGF) here contains all you need to know.
 Here’s the key points from this excellent guide.

 Before employing a tradesperson or improvement firm to work in your property, you should first consider how healthy your home is, to safeguard not only yourself and others living there, but the tradespeople working there as well.
 Make sure you ask yourself:

 Once you’re sure that your home is safe in relation to the above few points, you can then start thinking about how improvement work can actually make your home healthier.
 Maybe your home is draughty or damp?
 Urgently needs new windows and doors?
 Maybe the ventilation needs improving?
 Or the home could do with some extra natural light?
 There are so many ways you can make your home healthier, which we’ll explore in more detail in another blog.
 With many of us now spending more time inside than we ever have, now’s a good time to work towards making your home as healthy as it can be!